 Christina's mother was able to introduce apple and savoury mince pie into her daughter's diet during the intervention.
 Christina's preference for these foods improved dramatically over this time.
 Four months after the end of the intervention Christina continued to consume apple, but refused to eat mince pie during the follow-up parent session.
 Christina's mother reported that she believed this was because the family had only recently returned from holiday and Christina had not been given pie for some time.
 Christina consumed pie during 67% of trials during the follow-up preference assessment, indicating that she maintained some partiality towards the food.
 However, it was noted that she consumed the pie very slowly and often picked pieces off of it, something she had not done since the early intervention sessions.
-In addition to mince pie and apple, Christina's mother had successfully introduced a dietary supplement drink using the strategies she had learned.
+In addition to mince pie and apple, Christina's mother had successfully introduced a dietary supplement drink using the strategies she had learned during the intervention.
+She reported that behaviour shaping was the most useful strategy she had learned.
 Both of Christina's parents reported after that they believed the intervention fit well within the context of their family and was effective.
 They showed little change in their overall perception of family quality of life.
 However, Christina's mother reported a decrease in her satisfaction with family interactions and her father reported a decrease in his satisfaction with the family's emotional well-being.